e-mission/e-mission-docs/docs/dev/publicdashboard/Working_with_public_dashboard.md

 # Note on execution of public dashboard to launch the notebook
-First execute `mapping_dictionaries.ipynb` before launching any other notebooks.
+- First execute `mapping_dictionaries.ipynb` before launching any other notebooks.
+- Make sure the `Year` and `Month` parameter for the executing notebook is not `None` while executing the `generate_plots.py` script.
+If it's set to None, it will not generate the charts.

 # Test Scenario for Public Dashboard changes:
 1. Front end testing